NetLogo/NW-Extension/README.md

 This extension is at a very early stage of development.
 Users are invited to experiment with it and report any issues they might find [here on GitHub](https://github.com/nicolaspayette/netlogo-network/issues?state=open), but it should not be used for production code.

+Also, be aware that the syntax of some primitives **will** change in future versions of the extension.
+You will have to modify your code accordingly.

 The source code for the extension is currently hosted online at https://github.com/nicolaspayette/netlogo-network.